epsi-rns/epsi-rns.github.io/_posts/opensource/2016/2016-03-29-two-languages-of-the-future.markdown

 author: epsi
 excerpt:
   This two products, Docker (go-based) and Servo (rust-based), is a compelling reason.
-  We have to take a peek on the language thare based on.
+  We have to take a peek on the language they are based on.
-  Both are still bleeding edge technology.
+  Both are still bleeding edge technologies.
 So we still have to make a bet on it.
 ---

 Two language of the future beside C and C++.<br/>